Lynx force decisive Game 5 with 80-69 win over Sparks | NorfolkNews.ca

+LOS ANGELES — Sylvia Fowles and the Minnesota Lynx weren't about to let their season end in Los Angeles.

-LOS ANGELES — Sylvia Fowles scored 22 points and the Minnesota Lynx beat the Los Angeles Sparks 80-69 on Sunday night to force a decisive Game 5 in the WNBA Finals.
+The WNBA MVP helped the Lynx force a decisive fifth game in the WNBA Finals by scoring 22 points and grabbing 14 rebounds as Minnesota beat Los Angeles 80-69 on Sunday night.
+It's the second consecutive year that these two teams will play a deciding game in Minnesota for the crown.

-Maya Moore and the Lynx will try for their fourth championship in seven years on Wednesday night at home.
-The Sparks won Game 5 at Minnesota last season to take the crown.
+"Advantage?
+No, we're back in Game 5.
+We wanted to make sure we came out and we played well," Fowles said.

+"To compete with Minnesota, you have to stay in the same game with them in the rebounding," Sparks coach Brian Agler said.
+"Obviously, that was a wide margin.
+They were more aggressive, no question.
+They doubled our free throw attempts.
+I'm not saying that to debate the officiating.
+The point is they were a lot more aggressive and got themselves to the free-throw line.
+They gave themselves opportunities and second-chance points on the offensive boards.
+We didn't play the way we needed to play to have success against them."

+Odyssey Sims led the Sparks with 18 points and Nneka Ogwumike added 17.
+No Sparks player reached double figures in rebounding.

-Candace Parker and the Sparks are hoping to become the league's first repeat champion since Los Angeles in 2002.
+Candace Parker, who finished with 11 points and eight rebounds, and the Sparks are hoping to become the league's first repeat champion since Los Angeles in 2002.

-For the second consecutive year, the Lynx found themselves down 2-1 on the Sparks' court.
-And just like last season, Minnesota pushed the series to a winner-take-all game.

-"Game 5 is going to be who wants it more," Moore said.
+In order to do that, they'll have to win on Minnesota's home floor again.

+Ogwumike doesn't enjoy that storyline, even though it finished with a storybook ending for the Sparks last season.

 Facing an end to their season, the Lynx were aggressive from the start, grabbing a lot of loose balls and dominating the glass.
 They trailed 10-8 before scoring 11 straight points in the first quarter.